 Young immigrants who meet the basic requirements of DACA will receive work permits and will be recognized by the U.S. as documented immigrants.

-If you are a young person who meets the criteria below or if you have questions about your eligibility, please contact Austin Immigration Attorney Mario Flores to discuss how this legislation and immigration process affects you.
+If you are a young person who meets the criteria below or if you have questions about your eligibility, please contact me, Austin Immigration DACA Attorney Mario Flores, to discuss how this legislation and immigration process affects you.

 - You were under the age of 31 as of June 15, 2012.

 - You came to the United States before reaching your 16th birthday.